 Running a well-planned retail promotion is vital for any business.
 They can drive sales, help move through inventory, bring in new customers, and keep old ones.
 But like a good business plan, be clear with your goals and objectives.
 Do your research and make trial runs before committing large quantities of product so you can avoid any unwanted surprises.
 But also get creative and figure out what type of promotion would be best for your small business.
-You can combine promos with in-store events, community gatherings, loyalty programs, holidays and seasons (check out our blog on summer promotions).
+You can combine promos with in-store events, community gatherings, loyalty programs, holidays and seasons (check out our blog on summer promotions), or even ways to branch off into different markets for your small business.
 But for the purposes of this blog, we’ll focus on some of the most common pricing promotions.

 Before jumping into promotion ideas, though, a word of warning!
 Be diligent in your research and analysis before, during, and after running a retail promotion.
 Use your retail POS system to run sales reports.
 These will highlight the success or failure of certain promotions and give you a better direction in your planning.